Nboudjem/Tools/README.md

 # Tools

-This repo contains the differents script with different languages in order to slove simple taks Devlopement or data analysis in general
+This repo contains differents script with different languages in order to slove simple tasks related to devlopement or data analysis in general